 A multi-vehicle pileup occurs when a driver’s negligent actions lead to a chain reaction between two or more vehicles.
 They involve:

-A study conducted by the National Highway Safety Administration found that drivers were distracted at intersections with traffic lights and misjudged the actions of other drivers.
+A study conducted by the National Highway Traffic Safety Administration (NHTSA) found that drivers were distracted at intersections with traffic lights and misjudged the actions of other drivers.
 As a result, over 50% of car accidents occur at or near intersections, according to the Federal Highway Administration (FHWA).
 These accidents resulted in fatalities and severe injuries, such as traumatic brain injuries, broken bones, and whiplash injuries.

 Truckers can be held responsible for accidents and injuries since they must operate their vehicles safely.
 However, the trucking companies may also share liability in the accident.
 A trucking company must follow the FMCSA’s rules about service hours for their drivers.
 They must also conduct regular drug and alcohol testing for their drivers under the Department of Transportation’s regulations.